-Small and toy breed dogs are rarely affected.
+Small and toy breed dogs rarely have this heart issue.

 Age-wise, most dogs are around 2 to 5 years of age at the onset of symptoms.
-Males are more commonly affected than females.
+Males are more prone to canine enlarged heart than females.

 Causes of Canine Enlarged Heart

-The exact cause of most cases of dilated cardiomyopathy is not known.
+The exact cause of most cases of dilated cardiomyopathy is unknown.
 In other cases, possible causes include:

-- Taurine and/or Carnitine Deficiency: A deficiency of taurine and/or carnitine may lead to canine enlarged heart.
+A deficiency of taurine and/or carnitine may lead to canine enlarged heart.
 This condition is more common in certain breeds, such as American Cocker Spaniels, Boxers, and possibly Golden Retrievers, Newfoundlands, and others.

 As mentioned above, large and giant breed dogs are genetically predisposed to this disease.

 Symptoms of Canine Enlarged Heart

 Signs and symptoms of dog enlarged heart are similar to those in canine congestive heart failure and cardiac arrhythmias.
 They include:

 - Tiring easily